 Our temple run continued after a mesmerizing experience at the goddess temple.

 By now, we started descending the Himalayas.
 Roads were busy and more humanized which wasn’t so pleasant though.
 There were patches of Himalayan beauty and calmness.
 We ensured to stop and inhale knowing that we are heading towards the hoards of humans.

-We saw many bike riders groups visiting goddess temples.
+We saw many bike rider groups visiting goddess temples.
 We spoke with some of them.
 Local boys normally do their pilgrimages on a bike during that pleasant weather time, mostly from Punjab and Haryana.

 In the realm of Goddess Chintpurni…

-After spending days in upper hills, we found the Chintpurni temple area more like our business as usual.
+After spending days in the upper hills, we found the Chintpurni temple area more like our business as usual.
 The temple area is grown as a busy town and is surrounded by commercial establishments.
 But the temple itself has been kept good.

 We took our offerings for the mother goddess and went through stairs and lanes.
-The temple top is covered in gold plated metal.
+The temple top is covered in gold-plated metal.
 The soft music of Shehnai and Nagara added a flavor to the realm.

 During this entire trip so far, this day was truly dedicated to the goddess in her various forms.
 Karani Mata, Vaishno Devi, Jwalaji, Bagalamukhi, Chintapurni.. we were visiting Shaktee Peethas and getting blessed.